dinorahfariasc/python/jogoDaForcaFilmes/ReadMe.txt

-jogo da forca em python baseado em filmes, a cada jogada o usuario tem 3 dicas: ano, direcao e cast do filme. usando a OMDb API é possivel que o usuario adicione filmes assim importando as dicas diretamente apenas com o nome do filme.
+Jogo da força de filmes em python, usando a OMDb API importa as dicas diretamente do banco de dados.